-Usage Note: One usage that hā はあ has that it doesn’t share with hai はい is being used as an interjection when one is really in a rut over failing at something, etc.
+Usage Note: One usage that hā はあ has that it doesn’t share with hai はい is being used as an interjection when one is really in a rut.

 Hai はい is the most multi-faceted word used in this lesson.
 It is also the most formal.
 With that being said, ē ええ is not as complicated.
 Regardless of how it’s used, it is an affirmative response of one’s thought and/or emotions, which is why it can at times be perceived as rude if used out of place.
-Below are various scenarios most suited for using ē ええ:
+Below are various implications had when using ē ええ:

 ・To show confidence.

 ・To make it known that you already know about what’s been talked about.

 ・Indicative of being older, composed, and being able to affirmatively look back.